hu-berlin-cms/ansible-seafile/UPGRADE.md

 If you don't want to use them, upgrading consists of the following steps:
 * copy new seafile installer archive to files dir
-* update seafile-install.tar.gz symlink (just for consistency)
+* update seafile_version variable to new version (to support version specific changes)
 * copy new seafile installer to master node
 * extract new seafile installer on master node
 * stop all running seafile instances